mexmettat/mexmettat/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on **DocGuard**, a smart mobile app for tracking official document expirations.
-- 🌱 I’m deeply focused on **Artificial Intelligence, Computer Vision, and Mobile Development (Flutter)**.
-- ⚡ **Fun fact:** I believe the best way to predict the future is to code it!
+- I am a final-year Computer Engineering student at Düzce University, deeply committed to bridging the gap between academic theory and professional application.
+My technical focus lies at the intersection of Artificial Intelligence, Deep Learning, and Full-Stack Development.
+I have hands-on experience developing diverse solutions, ranging from a deep learning-based Brain Hemorrhage Detection system using CNNs to a robust, offline wake-word detection system called "Hey Pakize".
+Beyond coding, I am an active leader and collaborator, having served on the management board of the Düzce University Artificial Intelligence and Technology Club.
+My professional journey includes impactful internships at Magna Automotive and Rota Teknik, where I developed IT asset tracking systems and web-based management platforms.
+Currently, I am focused on building practical and sustainable software, such as DocGuard, to solve real-world challenges.
+I believe the best way to predict the future is to code it!

 ---